SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_configuration.rst

      - Description
    * - ``PARAMETER``
      - :ref:`Identifier<keywords_and_identifiers>`
-     - One configuration parameter.
+     - Filters by configuration parameter.
 If none specified, it lists all configuration parameters
    * - ``LIKE``
      - :ref:`STRING literal<literals>`
      - String pattern to match